 |Size||Chest||Waist||Hem||Front Length||Back Length|

 |XXL||50 1/2″||54 1/2″||68 1/2″||27 1/2″||31 1/2″|

-Print on landscape, in actual size and using the latest version of Adobe Acrobat Reader.
+Print on landscape, in actual size, and using the latest version of the free Adobe Acrobat Reader.

 The amount of fabric required will vary a bit depending on the size you choose to make.
 So the best thing you can do is to print the size you need and work it out with the fabric you have in mind.
 Do take into consideration when buying online that you can usually only ask for a whole number amount.
 Few companies will sell you half yards especially when on sale.
 As always, I recommend you to look in your fabric stash for the appropriate fabric.